tmobile/magentaA11y/how-to/color-contrast.md

 ## <step-number>1</step-number> General requirements
 {: .divider }
 The Web Content Accessibility Guidelines (WCAG) provide very specific color contrast requirements:
-- Normal text (up to 18pt or 14 pt if bold) must have a contrast ratio of at least 4.5:1 between the text color and background color.
+- Normal text (up to 18pt/24px or 14pt/18.5px if bold) must have a contrast ratio of at least 4.5:1 between the text color and background color.
-- Large text (at least 18pt or 14 pt if bold) must have a contrast ratio of at least 3:1 between the text color and background color.
+- Large text (at least 18pt/24px or 14pt/18.5px if bold) must have a contrast ratio of at least 3:1 between the text color and background color.
 - Meaningful graphics, user interface components and their various states, as well as focus indicactors must have a contrast ratio of at least 3:1 with the background color.
 - <strong>Exceptions:</strong> Logos, incidental or decorative text and graphics, and disabled controls do not need to meet color contrast requirements.